 Beach House CoWork

 As its name suggests, this coworking spot is right on the beach.
 The space is minimalist and chic, with Scandinavian furnishings and pops of color scattered throughout.
 Coworking Desks come with high-speed internet, printing services and more.
-The conference room is available for bookings and can hit up to 20 guests.
+The conference room is available for reservations and can hit up to 20 guests.
 Amenities include complimentary coffee and tea, three chill lounge areas and kitchens and an outdoor patio and bar.

 Satellite Santa Monica